 There are many ideas on what is a Christian.
 Some identify Christians by the clothes they wear, the places they go, the things they do or do not do.
 Sometimes it is the attitude they have or are perceived to have.

 First, a Christian is not someone who attends church.
-While every Christian should attend church, there are many who do attend church who are under the false impression that they are Christians.
+While every Christian should attend church, there are many who do attend church under the false impression that they are Christians.
 Church attendance is not the definition of a Christian.
-There are probably thousands of people who attend church every week, who know the songs, who know the Bible, who may even be in some position of leadership who are not genuine Christians.
+There are probably thousands of people who attend church every week, who know the songs, who know the Bible, who may even be in some position of leadership but are not genuine Christians.
 They have a false comfort.
-They have choose a lifestyle, but they have not choose true Christianity.
+They have chosen a lifestyle, but they have not chosen true Christianity.

 Your father is the devil, and what you are wanting to do is what your father longs to do.
 He always was a murderer, and has never dealt with the truth, since the truth will have nothing to do with him.
 Whenever he tells a lie, he speaks in character, for he is a liar and the father of lies.
 Matt.
 8:44-45, Phillips

 What is a Christian?
 Third, a Christian is not defined by his activities.
 A person is not a Christian because they don't smoke, drink, swear, commit adultery, etc. They are many people who do not do those things who are just as much on the way to Hell as those who do.
 An unfortunate fact, is that sometimes you can find genuine Christians who are caught up in some of these things.
 Christians are far from perfect, but they are on a journey toward perfection - a journey that can never be totally completed in this life.

 Fourth, a Christian is not someone who believes the right things or holds to a certain statement of faith.
 There are those who have an intellectual knowledge of God and His ways who are ungodly at heart.
 They may be trusting in their knowledge, but knowledge - no matter how accurate - does not make a person a Christian.